 Introduction: Two Philosophies for Building AI Agents

-Gartner predicts that 40% of enterprise applications will feature task-specific AI agents by end of 2026, up from less than 5% in 2025.
-As teams rush to deploy agents in production, the choice of framework determines not just what agents can do today, but how they evolve over time.
+Gartner predicts that 40% of enterprise applications will feature task-specific AI agents by the end of 2026, up from less than 5% in 2025.
+As teams race to deploy agents into production, the framework choice determines not just what agents can do today, but how they evolve over time.

 Hermes Agent, released on February 25, 2026 by Nous Research, accumulated 95,600 GitHub stars in seven weeks and built a 30,000-member subreddit.
 Its tagline, "The Agent That Grows With You," captures a different thesis: the hard problem is memory and self-improvement.
 An agent that remembers what it learns is worth more than one that is merely well-routed.